drewjtaylor/WeeklyDire/README.md

 4. Deployment: Netlify.
 Any pushes to the main branch on github will trigger a redploy of the front end.

 ### Home page
-The home page displays all articles from an asynchronous request to the server, loading 4 articles at a time.
+The home page displays all articles from an asynchronous request to the server, utilizing lazy loading to prevent a backlog of images, 4 articles at a time.

 Clicking one of the cards displaying articles leads to a full page.